 The European Medical Corps brings together ready-for-deployment health emergency assets.
-By March 2016, nine Member States (Belgium, Luxembourg, Spain, Germany, the Czech Republic, France, the Netherlands, Finland, Sweden) have contributed with specialised medical teams, field hospitals, mobile laboratories, medical evacuation capacities and logistical support teams.
+By April 2018, eleven Member States (Norway, Germany, Belgium, Spain, Estonia, the Czech Republic, the Netherlands, Finland, Sweden, Italy and Denmark) have contributed with specialised medical teams, field hospitals, mobile laboratories, medical evacuation capacities and logistical support teams.

 Types of assistance